rachaelhychan/ICS4U-native-gr11review/README.md

 * code your solutions in repl.it or VS Code
 * commit and push your changes to github
 * use proper style conventions for variable names and comments.
+* Full marks awarded for matching the sample runs EXACTLY AS SHOWN